 The instructor chases after me.
-I run faster than I ever have before despite how exhausted and wounded I am, and make it out the door of the school.
+I run faster than I ever have before despite how exhausted and wounded I am, and make it out the door of the academy building.

 Here's the bridge where Brev and the others first ambushed me.
 No time to reflect on it.
 I vault over the railing and take the fall without further injury, then keep running.
 With any luck, I can turn a corner before the instructor sees me again...